kowalskidev/TodoApp/README.md

 # TodoApp
-Todo App built using React JS with React Bootstrap with all basic functionalities
+Todo App built using React JS and React Bootstrap with all basic functionalities